 The Council area hosts the following major annual events: Taste the Limestone Coast Festival (February), Frances Folk Gathering (February), the South East Field Days (March) and the Naracoorte Swap Meet (May).

-The Council has 8,116 residents with an average age of 40.
-Eighty five percent of the population was born in Australia.
+The Council has 8,116 residents.
 The principal office for the Naracoorte Lucindale Council is located in DeGaris Place, Naracoorte.

 Information on tourist attractions and events in the Naracoorte Lucindale Council area is available on the Visitor Information Centre website.